mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 \includegraphics[width=0.4\textwidth]{./u2.png}
 \includegraphics[width=0.4\textwidth]{./u3.png}\\
 \includegraphics[width=0.4\textwidth]{./u4.png}
-\caption{Finite element displacement and velocity fields visualized for the 2D problem with ParaView at different timesteps. \label{bar}}
+\caption{Finite element displacement and velocity fields visualized for the 2D problem with ParaView at different timesteps. \label{bar-sd}}
 \end{figure}

-Using ParaView for postprocessing the results that are provided in the \sh{VTUs...} folder, results such as those shown in figure~\ref{bar} can be extracted.
+Using ParaView for postprocessing the results that are provided in the \sh{VTUs...} folder, results such as those shown in figure~\ref{bar-sd} can be extracted.

 \subsection{Parallel 3D}